wuruoyun/d3-vue/docs/src/pages/doc/Cartesian.md

 # Cartesian

-`Cartesian` component serves as the top-level container for charts that use Cartesian coordinate system.
-It contains children component such as `Area`, `Line`, `Points`, `Axis`, etc. It creates the D3 scales for X and Y based on configuration prop, and injects the scales, along with other props, into its children components via slot scope.
+`Cartesian` component serves as the top-level component for all charts that use Cartesian coordinate system.
+It may contain children component such as `Area`, `Line`, `Points`, `Axis`, etc. It creates the D3 scales for X and Y axis and injects them, along with other props, into its children components via slot scope.

+Zooming in X, Y or both direction is supported if both X and Y are using continuous scales.
+It is done by setting a smaller domain range to the corresponding scales.

 > Demo: [Area Chart](#/gallery/area-chart), [Bar Chart](#/gallery/bar-chart), [Line Chart](#/gallery/line-chart), [Scatter Plot](#/gallery/scatter-plot)